jamesheald/COIN/README.md

 ### Parallel computing

 Lower variance estimates of the log likelihood and less-noisy internal representations can be obtained by increasing the number of runs via the R property.

 If runs are performed in series (using a for loop), the runtime scales linearly with the number of runs, which may be prohibitive if the number of runs is large.

+, which may be prohibitive if the number of runs is larg

+The time it takes to execute multiple runs of a simulation scales linearly with the number of runs.
+Hence,

-To reduce the runtime, each run can be performed in parallel across multiple CPU cores (e.g., on a computer cluster).
-To engage parallel processing, specify the maximum number of CPU cores available via the maxCores property.
-The default setting of maxCores is 0, which implements serial processing.
+To reduce the runtime, runs can be performed in parallel across different CPU cores (e.g., on a computer cluster).

+The time it takes to execute multiple runs of a simulation in series (using a for loop) can be prohibitively long if the number of runs is large.
+To execute runs in parallel (e.g., across multiple CPU cores on a computer cluster), and thus reduce the runtime, specify the maximum number of CPU cores that are available using the maxCores property.
+The default setting of maxCores is 0&mdash;this executes runs in series.

 ### Properties